Frequently Asked Questions

 Will this list change in future?

-Possible but unlikely.
-The questions beyond the first thousand LeetCode questions are mostly created for contests purposes and are rehashes of existing questions.
+Possibly but unlikely.
+LeetCode questions beyond the first thousand questions are mostly created for contests purposes and are rehashes of existing questions – they use the same patterns!
 In fact, only 5 questions from this list are not in the first thousand questions.
 Newer LeetCode questions cover the same coding interview patterns in the Grind 75 list and there is little value in working on LeetCode questions not in this list.
 Hence it is unlikely that this list needs to be changed to include newer questions in future.

 Will you add more questions in future?